mzgoddard/hard-source-webpack-plugin/README.md

 `HardSourceWebpackPlugin` is a plugin for webpack to provide an intermediate caching step for modules.
 In order to see results, you'll need to run webpack twice with this plugin: the first build will take the normal amount of time.
 The second build will be signficantly faster.

-Install with `npm install --save hard-source-webpack-plugin` or `yarn`.
+Install with `npm install --save-dev hard-source-webpack-plugin` or `yarn add --dev hard-source-webpack-plugin`.
 And include the plugin in your webpack's plugins configuration.

 ```js
 // webpack.config.js